 Notater |

-- Note(kopieret juli 2019 fra Norman Lee Madsens database9
+- Note(kopieret fra Norman Lee Madsen)

 Hans Kofoed, as the owner of Heslegård, 21 Vdg. a "fri vornedegård" (freehold farm), and Knæbjerghus, both in Østerlars parish, participated in the Freeman status meeting in 1572.
 In 1586 he is recorded as living in Rønne, and in 1590 and 1608 as the owner of the Freeman's estate Blykobbegård in Nyker parish.